ucsd-ml-arts/generative-audio-rbezucsd/README.md

 ## Results

-- File (or links) to characteristic output of your system, capturing your project results.
+- A file with your generated text (.pdf, .doc, .txt).
+This should document your creative output.

 ## Notes